BenRogersWPG/WebSearch/README.md

 - If selected text is a URL, open it directly or run it through PageSpeed Insights
 - Examine performance analysis of code to find potential optimizations
-- Poll site favicons and display them on the search engine submenu
 - Add setting to disable information messages when searching
 - Investigate adding autocomplete engine to manual entry
 - Streamline extension by reducing dependancies